ravendb/docs/docs/client-api/attachments.markdown

 {CODE retrieving_attachment_metadata@Consumer\Attachments.cs /}

 In result you will get a filled attachment object except from the Data property.
 In that case an attempt to use attachment's data will throw an exception.

+You are also able to get metadata of all attachments which names start with a specified prefix.
+You just need to pass the prefix and paging parameters.

+{CODE retrieving_attachment_headers_with_prefix@Consumer\Attachments.cs /}

 ###Update